 Pretty much all of them will be listed.
-Once you have set your Windows version, click on the option on the bottom that says run as administrator.
+Once you have set your Windows version, click on the option at the bottom that says run as administrator.
 Then hit apply and OK.

 You may reboot the system if you like, just to be sure.
-Now open the game as usual and see if still shows that error prompt.
+Now open the game as usual and see if it promptly shows that error.
 If it doesn’t, then great!
 Problem solved.
-If it did not work, there is only one option I’m afraid.
+If it does not work, there is only one option, we are afraid.
 That is option number 5.

 Reinstall the Program

-Yeah, this just might be the last option you have left, if you find yourself at this method after trying all the above but failed.
-Your game has some big-time installation issue or maybe something else.
+Yeah, this might be the last option you have left if you find yourself at this method after trying all the above but failing.
+Your game has some big-time installation issues or maybe something else.

 It is better to remove it and reinstall it.
-Your current progress will apparently be lost, but that is the price you will have to pay because of your incompatibly troublesome system.
+Your progress will be lost, but that is the price you must pay because of your incompatibly troublesome system.

-So far, Windows 8 people seem to be the most common ones among those who are affected by this PvP.net Patcher Kernel Has Stopped Working error message.
-There are a couple of Windows 10 users too, but some of them have it running fine.
+So far, Windows 8 people seem to be the most common among those affected by this PvP.net Patcher Kernel Has Stopped Working error message.
+There are a couple of Windows 10 users too, but some have it running fine.